equinor/tenk-workshop-2023/README.md

   - Extra assignment can be to add an animation

 ## Documentation:
-- The documentation should be comments in the code, to encourage exploration
+- We will start by using view source in the browser, so the documentation should be comments in the code, to encourage exploration

+## Conclusion
+- End the workshop with showing how the template we’ve used can be re-used into making their own personal website